CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 ```bash
 export SAN=DNS:nx9300v-01,DNS:nx9300v-01.cisco.com,IP:192.168.1.1
 ```

+## Server certificate

+A server certificate will allow you to connect to an NX-OS device securely, without the need to skip TLS verification for TLS connections.

+!!! note
+    It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
+Instructions can be found at the top of this article on how to set that up.

 #### Create key and certificate

 Although the file name is trivial, it is a best practice to use the hostname of the device or other identifier that summarizes the purpose of the certificate.